Ugg flash sale at Nordstrom Rack | CNN Underscored

 Classic Mini Genuine Shearling Fluff Quilted Boot ($99.97, originally $170; nordstromrack.com)

-These mini Ugg boots boast a fashionable and fuzzy new design thanks to a pop of color fluff in addition to the usual comfort and warmth.
+These mini Ugg boots boast a fashionable and fuzzy new design, thanks to a pop of color fluff in addition to the usual comfort and warmth.

 Classic Berge Genuine Shearling Lined Boot ($139.97, originally $295; nordstromrack.com)